 Visiting this beautiful park in Porto is definitely a great plan for families with kids, couples and runners.

-How to get there: take the subway to the station Estádio do Dragão, which is 15min walking distance from this park.
-There are also many bus connections – bus 401, 700, 800, 801, 806 and V94.
+How to get there: take the subway to the station Estádio do Dragão, which is a 15 minutes walking distance from this park.
+There are also many bus connections – buses 401, 700, 800, 801, 806 and V94.

 Tickets to Parque de São Roque: Free entrance.